 Selected candidates who successfully complete the psychological evaluation will be scheduled for a complete medical examination and drug screen.
-The medical examination determines whether the candidate is medically qualified to perform the full range of Fire/Rescue Trainee duties.
-Upon satisfactory completion of the medical examination, drug screen, and Chiefs' interview, you may be offered employment (subject to vacancies) and will be informed as to any other details that need to be addressed to prepare you for the training program.
+The medical examination determines whether the candidate is medically qualified to perform the full range of Fire/Rescue Officer duties.
+Upon satisfactory completion of the medical examination, drug screen, you may be offered employment (subject to vacancies) and will be informed as to any other details that need to be addressed.